heig-vd-dai-course/heig-vd-dai-course/README.md

 is detailed with content, objectives, teaching and learning methods, and assessment methods.

-The week numbers are taken from the
+Dates are taken from the
 [_"HEIG-VD Calendrier académique"_](https://heig-vd.ch/formation/bachelor/calendrier-academique/).

 |               Course | Dates                              | Main content for the first two periods   | Main content for the last two periods        | Redaction status[^status] |